neo954/raspbian-toolbox/README.md

 ### `raspbian-lvm-reform`

-Reform raspbian image to LVM partition layout.
+Reform Raspbian image to LVM partition layout.

 ```
-raspbian-lvm-reform /path/to/2018-06-27-raspbian-stretch-lite.img
+# raspbian-lvm-reform /path/to/raspbian.img
 ```

-This will generate a new image file in the same directory `/path/to/2018-06-27-raspbian-stretch-lite-lvm.img`.
-The default LVM partition layout look like this.
+This will generate a new image file `/path/to/raspbian-lvm.img`, which will be in the same directory, along with original image file.
+The default LVM partition layout look like the following.

 ```
 Filesystem             Size  Used Avail Use% Mounted on